Hubert H. Humphrey Metrodome: Minnesota Twins baseball

 The Twins played their final scheduled regular-season game at the Metrodome on October 4, 2009, beating the Kansas City Royals, 13–4.
 After the game, they held their scheduled farewell celebration.
 Because they ended the day tied with the Detroit Tigers for first place in the American League Central, a one-game playoff between the teams was played there on October 6, 2009, with the Twins beating the Tigers 6–5 in 12 innings.
 The division clincher would be the Twins' last win at the Metrodome.
 The announced crowd was 54,088, setting the regular-season attendance record.

 The final Twins game at the Metrodome was on October 11, 2009, when they lost to the New York Yankees 4–1, resulting in a three-game sweep in the 2009 ALDS.
 The Twins' appearance in this series gave Metrodome the distinction of being the first American League stadium to end its Major League Baseball history with post-season play.
 The only other stadiums whose final games came in the postseason are Fulton County Stadium in Atlanta (1996), the Astrodome in Houston (1999) and Busch Memorial Stadium in St. Louis (2005), all of which were home venues for National League teams.
-With the departure of the Twins, this leaves the Tampa Bay Rays as the last remaining major league team to play their games in a domed stadium.
+With the departure of the Twins, this leaves the Tampa Bay Rays as the last remaining major league team to play their games in a non-retractable domed stadium.

 Basketball

 When configured as a basketball arena, the fans in the nearby bleachers got a suitable view of the court, but the action was difficult to see in the upper decks.
-Concessions were very far away from the temporary infrastructure.
+Concessions were very far away from the temporary infrastructure, and the NCAA never attempted the 50 yard-line center court configuration using all stadium seating the tournament utilizes today.
 The Metrodome as a basketball arena was much larger than most NBA and major college basketball arenas, which run to about 20,000 seats; it functioned like Syracuse's large Carrier Dome.
 However, the NCAA made a significant amount of money selling the high number of seats for regional and championship games for the men's basketball tournament.

 Ten NCAA tournaments took place at the stadium: